Cyberpunk: Music

-Invariably the origin of cyberpunk music lies in the synthesizer-heavy scores of cyberpunk films such as Escape from New York (1981) and Blade Runner (1982).
+The first overtly cyberpunk song is The Rezillos' "2000 AD", on their 1978 album Can't Stand the Rezillos.
+Cyberpunk music was popularized by the synthesizer-heavy scores of cyberpunk films such as Escape from New York (1981) and Blade Runner (1982).
 Some musicians and acts have been classified as cyberpunk due to their aesthetic style and musical content.
 Often dealing with dystopian visions of the future or biomechanical themes, some fit more squarely in the category than others.
-Bands whose music has been classified as cyberpunk include Psydoll, Front Line Assembly, Clock DVA,Angelspit and Sigue Sigue Sputnik.
+Bands whose music has been classified as cyberpunk include Psydoll, Front Line Assembly, Clock DVA, Angelspit and Sigue Sigue Sputnik.

 Some musicians not normally associated with cyberpunk have at times been inspired to create concept albums exploring such themes.
-Albums such as the British musician and songwriter Gary Numan's Replicas, The Pleasure Principle and Telekon were heavily inspired by the works of Philip K. Dick.
+Albums such as the British musician and songwriter Gary Numan's Tubeway Army, Replicas, The Pleasure Principle and Telekon were heavily inspired by the works of Philip K. Dick.
 Kraftwerk's The Man-Machine and Computer World albums both explored the theme of humanity becoming dependent on technology.
 Nine Inch Nails' concept album Year Zero also fits into this category.
 Fear Factory concept albums are heavily based upon future dystopia, cybernetics, clash between man and machines, virtual worlds.

+Billy Idol's Cyberpunk drew heavily from cyberpunk literature and the cyberdelic counter culture in its creation.
+1. Outside, a cyberpunk narrative fueled concept album by David Bowie, was warmly met by critics upon its release in 1995.
+Many musicians have also taken inspiration from specific cyberpunk works or authors, including Sonic Youth, whose albums Sister and Daydream Nation take influence from the works of Philip K. Dick and William Gibson respectively.
+Madonna's 2001 Drowned World Tour opened with a cyberpunk section, where costumes, aesthetics and stage props were used to accentuate the dystopian nature of the theatrical concert.
 Lady Gaga used a cyberpunk-persona and visual style for her sixth studio album Chromatica (2020).

 Vaporwave and synthwave are also influenced by cyberpunk.
 The former has been inspired by one of the messages of cyberpunk and is interpreted as a dystopian critique of capitalism in the vein of cyberpunk and the latter is more surface-level, inspired only by the aesthetic of cyberpunk as a nostalgic retrofuturistic revival of aspects of cyberpunk's origins.